Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

 1. **Deep learning architecture**: any FCN can be integrated in the proposed method.
 Here, we provide a [U-Net](https://github.com/milesial/Pytorch-UNet) implementation (Ronneberger et al.,  2015) in [PyTorch](https://pytorch.org).

-2. **Hierarchical PGM**: combination of hierarchical Markov random fields (MRF) and a causal formalization of planar MRFs to model multiresolution and spatial-contextual information.
+2. **Hierarchical PGM**: combination of a hierarchical Markov random field (MRF) and a causal formalization of planar MRFs to model multiresolution and spatial-contextual information.

 3. **Ensemble learning**: random forest (RF) is used to link the representation extracted by the FCN and the Bayesian inference structure of the PGM.
 We used the [`scikit-learn`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) Python implementation.